MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter3_methodology.md

 ![Start method](03_figures/methodology/Start_Screenshotter.png)

-within the screenshotter script, a method called **'textureSaced()'** was created.
+within the screenshotter script, a method called **'textureSaved()'** was created.
 The function of this method was to take the screenshots taken and save them to a folder destination within the hierarchy of the system.
 It took the screenshots that were taken and encodes them to PNG which is a type of format that is visible on most operating systems.
 It increments the images in a starting order of 0 - *n*.
 N being the final screenshot taken.
 Within this method, all images are encoded and saved as bytes which are added to the file path.

 ![textureSaved method](03_figures/methodology/textureSaved.png)